-And I haven’t even gotten to the best part yet.
-While the cake definitely looks impressive, there’s nothing at all fancy about whipping it up.
-Yes, you do have to make the cake, frosting and cranberries, but each step is nice and simple, I promise!
+And while the cake definitely looks impressive, there’s nothing at all fancy about whipping it up.
+Yes, you do have to make the cake, frosting and cranberries, but each step is nice and simple, I promise.

-The end result?
 We have that slightly fudgy chocolate base.
-A layer of perfectly light and creamy coconut milk frosting (spiked with almond extract – swoon!).
+A layer of perfectly light and creamy coconut milk frosting (spiked with almond extract).
 And then those sweet and tart cranberries which are the perfect contrast to the rich base.
-Holiday happiness!

 So, today’s cake is coming atcha’ in partnership with Bob’s Red Mill.
 I think at this point you know how much I adore this company and their products, and the fact that I genuinely buy so very many of their items on a regular basis to use in my kitchen.